Linux4/ddnsd/README.md

 ## Usage:
 Install the service as shown above and then edit
 /etc/ddns/ddnsd.conf to configure the service.
-Note: On first run you have to set the DNS Zone Serial.
+Note: On first run you have to set the DNS Zone Serial using the command ddnsd-serial.
+Help for ddnsd-serial:
+"ddnsd-serial -h".